Is salami safe during pregnancy?

 Salami often contain preservatives called nitrates that could be harmful to the fetus.
 They also could be home to harmful bacteria called Listeria, especially if the salami is home-made.
-Listeria effects include a disease called Listeriosis that can appear within 12 -30 days of consuming the salami.
+Listeria effects include a disease called Listeriosis which can appear within 12 -30 days of consuming the salami.
 This disease can cause defects in the unborn, still birth, miscarriage and other problems during pregnancy.

-While consuming salami from street vendors and carnivals is obviously a strict no, even home made salami poses health risks especially when they undercooked.
+While consuming salami from street vendors and carnivals is obviously a hazard, even home made salami poses health risks, especially when they undercooked.
 Though reheating salami until it's steaming will help kill bacteria, there are still contamination risks, and keep in mind, cooking will not remove the nitrates.